levibe/svelte-title/README.md

 # svelte-title

-Smart page title component for SvelteKit.
-Combines your titles into hierarchies like "Billing • Settings • App" based on route structure.
+Cascading page title manager for SvelteKit.
+It builds titles like "Page • Section • App" automatically as your layouts and pages render.

 ## Installation